Everything You Need to Know About Finding and Contacting Micro-Influencers

 Influencer platforms and directories function like marketplaces: brands and influencers both sign up for the platform, and then they can search for and find each other.
 You can connect for one-off campaigns or find lifelong influencers.

 There are quite a few influencer marketplaces out there, including Tapinfluence, Spread It, and Fohr Card.
-Many of these come with a hefty price tag, which is why we created Dealspotr.
+Many of these come with a hefty price tag.
+This is why we created Dealspotr.

 Dealspotr is completely open and free.
 We have a community platform where brands, influencers, and shoppers can browse the best e-commerce deals.
-Beyond sharing your deals, finding content creators, and helping with influencer outreach, you can manage entire campaigns from one central dashboard.
-Track conversions by influencer, use our algorithm to calculate rates based on real engagement numbers instead of guesses, and share your latest deals with our automated scheduler.
+In addition to sharing your deals, finding content creators, and helping with influencer outreach, you can manage entire campaigns from one central dashboard.
+You can also track conversions by the influencer, use our algorithm to calculate rates based on real engagement numbers and share your latest deals with our automated scheduler.

 Influencer-Specific Search Tools